 Women are often the harshest critics, especially to themselves, and I fear that IWD, although instrumental in recognizing powerful women, becomes another day for women to compare and feel failure; to question their worth, and an opportunity put themselves down, while seeing other women being praised.

 We are all working to achieve something, be it that CEO title with its luxurious vacation homes and global speaking gigs, or that 5-o-clock punch out time so we can rush home to our families, (or just somewhere in the middle).
-One does not exceed the other, so why then, is one celebrated greater than the other?
+One does not take precedence over the other, so why then, is one celebrated and the other ignored?
 We need to support all women regardless of their job status, successes, and titles.

 Yes, let’s celebrate the women who have accomplished so much, but let’s also celebrate the women that this type of occasion often forgets to mention.
 In my opinion, they are the ones most deserving of the recognition.
 So, wherever you are and whatever your occupation, you are valued and appreciated this International Women’s Day, and every day! alice mollon/Getty Images